input-output-hk/catalyst-CIPs/CIP-0115/README.md

 ## Rationale: how does this CIP achieve its goals?

 By defining concrete CBOR tags, it is possible for metadata to unambiguously mark the kind of data encoded.
-This is conformant with the intent of Tags in [CBOR], and aligns with [CIP-CBOR-TAGS].
+This is conformant with the intent of Tags in [CBOR], and aligns with [CIP-0114].

 An official published spec is required to register these Tags with [IANA][IANA CBOR Tag Registry].
 This document also serves that purpose.